-The community is invited to a Sesquicentennial Kick-Off Celebration on January 16th at 2:00 p.m. at the Henderson County Public Library Rotunda area.
-The student-designed logo for the Sesquicentennial will be unveiled, and a City/County proclamation will be presented to mark the occasion.
+A Sesquicentennial Kick-Off Celebration was held on January 16th at 2:00 p.m. at the Henderson County Public Library Rotunda area.
+The student-designed logo for the Sesquicentennial was unveiled, and a City/County proclamation was presented to mark the occasion.

 “Public education is the cornerstone of our community, and we want the celebration of 150 years of Henderson County Schools in 2019 not only to involve our schools but also the entire Henderson community.
 We are appreciative of the Henderson County Public Library, the Community Depot room, and our history committee for their support and commitment to preserving the history of our public education system for future generations,” states Marganna Stanley, Superintendent of Henderson County Schools.

 1869, March 15th The Henderson High School was incorporated, and on the same day, an act to organize and establish a system of public schools in Henderson was passed.